ivankovnatsky/textcast/README.md

 ## Inspired by

-* Long frustration of unread articles
+* Long frustration of unread articles and text content
 * https://github.com/simonw/ospeak